Save big (up to $1,875) on small business tools with our free membership, business.com+

 A softphone is a software application that’s used to make phone calls over the internet.
 You can install softphone apps and software on internet-connected devices — such as mobile phones, tablets and computers — so you and your team can make and receive calls without a traditional desk phone.

-Softphone communications technology is typically used in Voice over Internet Protocol (VoIP) business phone systems and requires a subscription with a VoIP service provider.
+Softphone technology is typically used in Voice over Internet Protocol (VoIP) business phone systems and requires a subscription with a VoIP service provider.
 Softphones are an increasingly popular tool in unified communications systems that deliver advanced calling features and flexibility for remote and in-office teams.

 How do softphones work?